coder0856/HTDIDUN/README.md

 python test.py --testset_name Set11 --cs_ratio=0.1/0.2/0.3/0.4/0.5
 ```

-- We also provide a 128 channel HTDIDUN for 0.3 CS ratio in the pretrained models which owns superior performance but requires long time for training and inference.
+- We also provide a 128 channel HTDIDUN for 0.3 CS ratio in the pretrained models which owns superior performance but requires longer time for training and inference.

 ## Train
 Download the dataset of [Waterloo Exploration Database](https://kedema.org/project/exploration/index.html) and put the `pristine_images` directory (containing 4744 `.bmp` image files) into `./data`, then run: